 Buffet breakfasts and lunches are generous and dinner can be enjoyed either communally or privately.
 Outdoors there's a boam are for al fresco meals, an infinity pool and a series of viewing decks with excellent views of the riverbed.
 The camp has a library, curio shop and a bush spa where you can indulge in a range of aromatherapy and reflexology treatments.

 Activities include game drives, guided bush walks and bird watching.
-In addition guests can enjoy sleep-outs in the bush some 20 minutes drive from the camp.
+During your stay you can treat yourself to a soak in the bush bath on the raised deck, as you sip a glass of wine and listen to the sounds of the bush.
+For a more in-depth bush experience you can enjoy a sleep-out some 20 minutes drive from the camp.
 A sumptuous picnic, a drinks box and hot drinks are provided, as are as wash basin and toilet.
 In the morning guests are collected and taken back to camp.

-Other activities available nearby outside the reserves, include horse riding and visiting Blyde River Canyon.
+Other activities available beyond the reserves, include horse riding, scenic helicopter rides and visiting Blyde River Canyon.

 Using a clever biogas system & solar power for energy, and re-using filtered grey water to fill a waterhole for wildlife, Garonga tries hard to keep their impact minimal.
 They also produce organic vegetables on site.